Pavithra6-Srinivasan/CDE2310_GRP10/CAD Model/readme.md

     - Markers for alignment
 - Tube support pieces are designed to be slightly lower than required
     - Allows for physical modification due to possible mismatches between physical and virtual design
+    - e.g. adding sponge/foam material to prop up tube OR allow tube to be fitted lower (if required)
 - Tube inner diammeter is designed to have 5mm tolerance
 - Barrel inner diammeter tapers from 5mm tolerance to 1mm tolerance
     - Ensure preicision when launching